-This note provides a summary of current apprenticeships policy and developments in England in 2015-16.Jump to full report >>
+This note provides a summary of current apprenticeships policy and developments in England since 2015.Jump to full report >>

 Skills and training are devolved policy areas.
 This Briefing Paper covers apprenticeships in England.
-Sources of information on apprenticeships in Scotland, Wales and Northern Ireland are included in Section 4, Useful Sources.
+Sources of information on apprenticeships in Scotland, Wales and Northern Ireland are included in Section 3, Useful Sources.

-Recognised apprenticeships are required to meet Government minimum standards, which include a minimum duration of 12 months, employed 30 hours, an English and maths requirement and include off the job training.
+Apprenticeships are full-time paid jobs which incorporate on and off the job training.
+A successful apprentice will receive a nationally recognised qualification on the completion of their contract.
 Apprentices have the same rights as other employees and are entitled to be paid at least the apprentice rate of the national minimum wage.

 There are two different types of apprenticeship schemes, frameworks and standards.
 Apprenticeship frameworks are being progressively phased out and replaced by the newer apprenticeship standards.
 Both operate under different models of government funding.

 In the 2015 Queen’s Speech the Government set out its intention to create a duty to report on progress to meeting the target of 3 million new apprenticeships by 2020.
 The Welfare Reform and Work Act 2016 placed an obligation on the Government to report annually on its progress towards meeting this target.
 The Enterprise Act 2016 provided the Secretary of State with the power to set targets for apprenticeships in public bodies in England to contribute towards meeting the national targets.